 The Roof Wheel or Tono is the most integral part of the Yurt.
 The yurts structural form and strength depends on the Tono.
 Traditional methods of manufacture are stream bending a single piece of wood to create a “wheel” or made using blocks to create a strong but heavy wheel that often required two supporting poles (Bagana).
 Making a Tono is the most difficult and time consuming part of building a yurt.
 You can save many hours work by purchasing one of our very elegant Roof Wheels.

 We have perfected a laminating technique to create a beautiful Tono that is both lightweight and incredibly strong.
 Weighing in at just 6.5lbs, we believe it is the lightest and most beautiful Tono on the market.The 36″ diameter Tono is the same used in all 3 yurt sizes except there are more holes for the roof poles the larger yurts.
-All Tonos are ready to go with pre-drilled holes and sealed & varnished.
+All Tonos are ready to go with pre-drilled 7/8″ holes, sealed & varnished.
 Available in several wood finishes.
-The Mahogany is particularly ring beautiful with a rich dark luster.
+The Mahogany ring is particularly beautiful with a rich dark luster.

 Roof Poles – Uni